-What is a Complication of Birth?
+What Is a Complication of Birth?

-A complication of birth is any problem that is a risk to the health of the mother or the baby that occurs during the birth.
-There are also complications of pregnancy, which are health problems occurring in the pregnant woman or in the developing fetus, before labor begins.
+A complication of birth is any problem that is a risk to the health of the mother or the baby that occurs during delivery.
+There are also complications of pregnancy, which are health problems occurring in pregnant women or the developing fetus before labor begins.

 Examples of Birth Complications that May Lead to Cerebral Palsy

-Experiencing any one of these complications does not necessarily mean that a child will end up with cerebral palsy.
+Experiencing any of these complications does not necessarily mean that a child will end up with cerebral palsy.
 They put these babies at an increased risk for cerebral palsy because they may result in damage to the brain.

 - Uterine rupture.
-When the uterus ruptures or tears during labor and delivery it may cause excessive bleeding, which is dangerous for the mother and the baby.
-For the baby it may result in asphyxia and resulting brain damage.
+When the uterus ruptures or tears during labor and delivery, it may cause excessive bleeding, which is dangerous for the mother and the baby.
+For the baby, it may result in asphyxia and resulting brain damage.

 Preventing Birth Complications and Cerebral Palsy

 Avoiding or preventing all possible birth injuries is no guarantee that a child will not develop cerebral palsy.
-There are other risk factors and potential causes that could affect a child in the womb, during delivery, or shortly after birth.
+Other risk factors and potential causes could affect a child in the womb, during delivery, or shortly after birth.